spacebarchat/docs/docs/setup/bots/index.md

 You can get them from a client or from the [well-known](server/wellknown) instance endpoint.

-### Discord.js
+### discord.js

-The `Client` class constructor accepts a `http` object, which you can use to change the endpoints used.
+The `Client` class constructor accepts configuration options that can be used to change the endpoints.

 ```js
 const { Client } = require("discord.js");